Users

 How you present information is just as important as what you say.
 Good formatting helps candidates quickly understand your process and feel confident about applying.

-1. Make Information Scannable
+1. Make Job Information Scannable and Clear

 Most candidates skim job postings before committing to a detailed read.
 Make it easy for them to find key information: